 Q1.
 Identify the purpose of the international projects mentioned above.

 The growth of the Indian middle class together with the growth of the economy over the past few years attracted many global car majors to the Indian market.
-India can provide trained manpower at a competitive cost that can make its market a favoured global manufacturer.
-The main purpose of this project started based on the New Delhi-based National Council of Applied Economic Research report 2006 that India has over than 65 Million person that earns over 4400 US$ annually and a car priced at half the annual income could be a good opportunity.
-Finally, i can say that this project is demand driven by the wide market and the income level opportunity.
+India can provide trained manpower at a competitive cost that can make it's market a favored global manufacturer.
+The main purpose of this project started based on the New Delhi-based National Council of Applied Economic Research report 2006 that India has over 65 Million people that earn over 4400 US$ annually and a car priced at half the annual income could be a good opportunity.
+Finally, I can say that this project is demand driven by the wide market and the income level opportunity.

 Q2.
 What main stakeholders can you identify in the various projects?

 2- US automotive Supplier

 3- Delphi Italian design